The Clink (restaurant)

 The Clink Restaurant concept was founded by Alberto Crisci in 2009 and are a major part of The Clink Charity's prisoner rehabilitation initiatives.
 The charity aims to break the cycle of crime by changing attitudes, creating second chances and reducing reoffending rates.

 Each prisoner who works in a Clink Restaurant studies for accredited NVQs in food preparation, food service and cleaning, and horticulture.
 Whilst working in a Clink Restaurant prisoners gain experience within an operational business and receive in-depth guidance to find full-time employment within the hospitality industry upon release.

 There are currently three Clink Restaurants in operation located at HMP Brixton, HMP High Down and HMP Styal.
-In December 2022 The Clink Restaurant HMP Cardiff closed down due to the conclusion of their lease.
+In December 2022, The Clink Restaurant HMP Cardiff closed down due to the conclusion of their lease.

 Description

-The organisation takes its name from "clink", a slang generic term for prison or a jail cell.which, in turn, is derived from The Clink, an historic prison in Southwark.
+The organisation takes its name from "clink", a slang generic term for prison or a jail cell, which in turn is derived from The Clink, a historic prison in Southwark.

 The first Clink Restaurant opened in 2009 at HMP High Down in Surrey, when Alberto Crisci, then catering manager, identified the need for formal training, qualifications and support for prisoners in finding a job after release.

 In 2010, Christopher Moore was appointed the charity's first CEO.

 The Clink Restaurants are registered catering colleges regulated by OFSTED, who gave 'outstanding' reports following visits to High Down (2012 / 2015) and Brixton (2015).

 Giles Coren, columnist and restaurant critic for The Times visited the Brixton restaurant and wrote: "The Clink is doing great things for prisons, people, local communities and the reputation of Britain’s catering industry, and I salute it unreservedly."